 But the old school is now a busy centre for activities and meetings.
 At Ceibwr Bay, coasteerers, kayakers and swimmers have fun.
 Many people walk the coastal path at least along to the Witches Cauldron, or perhaps all the way to Newport beach or Poppit Sands.

 Pembrokeshire is still a working rural landscape, with farmers whose families have been here for centuries.
 Alongside them is a new generation of home workers who have come to live and raise kids (of both sorts) in a healthy environment, as well as the many who have retired here.
 For those who live or visit here now, Moylgrove is a haven of peace and quiet, sharp colours, clean air, prolific marine and bird life, and a slower pace of living.

 NCC is the branch of local government whose constituency includes Moylgrove, Nevern, and Felindre Farchog.
 The Council is responsible for the upkeep of local amenities, and owns the historic site of Nevern Castle.

 Contact NCC to discuss planning, waste disposal, footpaths and roads, road signs, and other local government issues. although many of these matters are ultimately dealt with by Pembrokeshire County Council or (for planning) Pembrokeshire Coast National Park, NCC can give advice informed by local knowledge.

-Meetings are held at 7:30pm on the first Wednesday of every month, alternating between the halls in Nevern and Moylgrove.
+Meetings are held at 7:30pm on the first Wednesday of every month, usually alternating between the halls in Nevern and Moylgrove.
 Meetings are open to all.